peteh/doorman/README.md

 * 1x 330 Ohm resistor (only needed to wire a led)
 * 2x 1.2 Ohm resistors

+## TODO

+There are still a view things open.

+* Refactor config management, it's a lot of code duplication at the moment
+* Save configuration entries from Homeassistant, currently it only shows them
+* Maybe allow wifi/mqtt configuration without the need for project compilation

 ## Credits

 Doorman is heavily built on the code and the information of the following two projects:

 **TCSIntercomArduino** different methods to read from and write to TCS bus \
 Reverse Engineering video: <https://www.youtube.com/watch?v=xFLoauqj9yA&t=11s> \